-- a) Upon receipt of a complaint, the CRCO will conduct an immediate review of the allegations, and take any interim actions (e.g., instructing the respondent to refrain from communications with the complainant), as appropriate. - If the CRCO is unavailable, including due to a conflict of interest or other disqualifying reason, the report will be directed to another CRCO, if the District has designated another individual to serve in that capacity.
-If the District has not designated another CRCO, the Superintendent will ensure that another person with the appropriate training and qualifications is appointed to act as the CRCO. - b) All complaints of sexual harassment will be investigated regardless of the form in which those complaints are made.
-For oral complaints, the individual will be encouraged to complete the complaint form, which is available on the District website, in writing.
-If he or she refuses, a complaint form based on the oral report will be prepared.
-The complainant will be provided a copy of the completed complaint form.

-- c) If documents, emails, or phone records are relevant to the investigation, take steps to obtain and preserve them. - d) Request and review all relevant documents, including all electronic communications. - e) Interview all parties involved, including any relevant witnesses.
-If a student is involved, the District will follow all applicable District policies and procedures regarding questioning students. - f) Create written documentation of the investigation (such as a letter, memo, or email), which contains the following: - 1.
+- a) Upon receipt of a complaint, the Title VII investigator or Title IX coordinator/investigator will conduct an immediate review of the allegations, and take any interim actions, as described in this policy. - b) All complaints of sexual discrimination, including sexual harassment, will be investigated regardless of the form in which those complaints are made.
+For oral complaints, the individual will be encouraged to complete and submit the complaint form, which is available on the District website.
+If they refuse, a complaint form based on the oral report will be prepared by the investigator or coordinator/investigator.
+The complainant will be provided a copy of the completed complaint form. - c) If documents, emails, or phone records are relevant to the investigation, efforts must be made to obtain and preserve them. - d) All relevant documents, emails, phone records, including all electronic communications, must be reviewed. - e) Interview all parties involved, including any relevant witnesses.
+If a student is involved, the District will follow all applicable District policies and procedures regarding questioning students. - f) Create a written report which contains the following: - 1.
 A list of all documents reviewed, along with a detailed summary of relevant documents; - 2.
 A list of names of those interviewed, along with a detailed summary of their statements; - 3.
-A timeline of events; - 4.
-A summary of prior relevant incidents, reported or unreported; and - 5.
-The basis for the decision and final resolution of the complaint, together with any corrective action(s). - g) Keep the written documentation and associated documents in a secure and confidential location. - h) Promptly notify the individual who reported and the individual(s) about whom the complaint was made of the final determination and implement any corrective actions identified in the written document. - i) Inform the individual who reported of the right to file a complaint or charge externally as outlined in this policy.
+A timeline of events subject to the investigation; - 4.
+A summary of prior relevant incidents, reported or unreported; and

+- 5. The basis for the decision and final determination of the complaint including the findings regarding the allegations of discrimination, together with recommended corrective action(s), if any. - g) The report will be forwarded to the Superintendent and Human Resources Administrator prior to the issuance of the findings to the complainant and alleged offending party, unless such individual is the subject of the complaint.
+The report will be kept on file in a secure and confidential location in the Human Resources Department. - h) Promptly notify the complainant and the individual(s) about whom the complaint was made of the findings of the investigation. - e) Inform the individual who reported of the right to file a complaint or charge externally as outlined in this policy.